Employment Relations Act 2000

 You could also call this:

-“Telling someone else who might be responsible for a problem at work”
+“Telling someone who might have caused a problem at work about your complaint”

-If the controlling third party doesn’t agree to be notified late, you or your employer can ask the Authority for permission to notify them late.
-The Authority will listen to the controlling third party before deciding and might set some conditions if they say yes.
+The controlling third party can agree to be notified after the time limit has passed.
+If they do not agree, you or your employer can ask the Authority for permission to notify them.
+The Authority will listen to the controlling third party and then decide if it is fair to notify them.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.